2021-01-08T15:01:29

 Read: One District One Product: A Game Changer in the Indian Manufacturing Industry

-If you are planning to enter into the food processing industry, then kindly register with SolutionBuggy and get access to expert food consultants.
+If you are planning to enter the food processing industry, then kindly register with SolutionBuggy and get access to expert food consultants.
 With a network of 1000+ food consultants, we help you start your food processing business by addressing your challenges.
-Till date, SolutionBuggy completed more than 350 consulting projects in the food industry for its clientele spread across the country.
+To date, SolutionBuggy completed more than 350 consulting projects in the food industry for its clientele spread across the country.

 Sources: PIB India, Crux, Invest India